 V.Rose - "Better Things To Do"

 V.Rose has been a constant in the CHH space for over a decade.
 Lately, she's been making huge waves in the space with a pair of new adventures.
-She started a label titled, Indie West Music Group and a clothing line by the name of "Church Baby."
+She started a label titled, Indie West Music Group and a Designer Clothing line by the name of "Church Baby."
 Oh yeah, and she still makes dope music.
 Her latest single speaks to following her purpose through Christ instead of falling into the traps of dead-end relationships and dating nightmares.
 It's an encouragement to young and older women alike that God has a design for relationships as opposed to the 101 games men and women play daily.
 I enjoyed the slowed-down tempo and electric keyboard sonic soundscape captured too.
 Listen to "Better Things To Do" on Spotify here.

 Battz - "Food for Thought"